Commercial Garage Doors vs. Residential Garage DoorsNovember 17, 2021

 With residential garage doors, curb appeal is an essential factor.
-Depending on the layout of the home, a residential garage door can make up a large percentage of the home’s facade, so the door should have an attractive appearance.
+Depending on the home’s layout, a residential garage door can make up a large percentage of the home’s facade, so the door should have an attractive appearance.

 With a commercial garage door, these concerns are less important.
-Commercial garage doors are typically stronger and more durable, but they also aren’t as ornate and tend to look utilitarian.
-While you can find residential doors that will beautifully match a carriage house, most commercial doors will be plain.
-While you can get basic raised or glass panels to make them a little more attractive, you probably will not find very ornate styles in commercial garage doors.
+Commercial garage doors are typically more robust and durable, but they aren’t as ornate and tend to look utilitarian.
+While you can find residential doors that beautifully match a carriage house, most commercial doors will be plain.
+You can get basic raised or glass panels to make commercial doors a little more attractive, but you probably will not find very ornate styles in commercial options.

-This unornamented style tends to fit perfectly with the no-frills aesthetic of many industrial garages and loading docks, and the decreased focus on appearance allows manufacturers to focus on the functionality of the doors.
-The customization options for commercial garage doors tend to be limited to the choice of paint color and sometimes windows.
+This unornamented style fits perfectly with the no-frills aesthetic of many industrial garages and loading docks, and the decreased focus on appearance allows manufacturers to focus on the functionality of the doors.
+The customization options for commercial garage doors tend to be limited to paint color and sometimes windows.